 Propriety in digital and social media

-The principles covering the use of social media by civil servants in both an official and personal capacity are the same as those that apply for any other media.
+The principles covering the use of social media by civil servants in both an official and personal capacity are the same as those that apply to any other media.

 Digital technology has revolutionised the way in which people communicate and share information at local, national and international levels.
 Civil servants need to understand these changes so that they can operate effectively in a dynamic media environment.

-Here are the top 5 things to bear in mind when using social and digital media, either at work or in a personal capacity:
+Here are 5 things to bear in mind when using social and digital media, either at work or in a personal capacity:

 - Common sense: Social media helps us work openly and connect with the citizens we serve – just remember to apply common sense!

 - Adhere to the Civil Service Code: Apply the same standards online as are required offline, whether acting in an official or personal capacity.

 - Doubts?
 If in doubt, don’t post it.

 - Accuracy: Check the accuracy and sensitivity of what you are posting before pressing submit.